Events

 For its 4th edition, the Policy Center convenes AES under the theme "Turning Transitions into Growth."
 This year’s agenda addresses the limits of the current African growth model as the continent faces simultaneous shifts in climate, technology, and demography.
 Policy choices will determine whether these transitions support higher productivity and resilience or exacerbate social and economic vulnerabilities.

 The Symposium will connect the short term to the long term by linking macroeconomic stability with deep structural transformation.
 On the macroeconomic front, discussions will focus on managing price, exchange rate, and interest rate spillovers, strengthening fiscal frameworks for natural resource management, and advancing a renewed narrative on African sovereign debt.
-On the structural front, the Symposium will examine how Africa can turn its natural resource abundance from a constraint into an opportunity, navigate the climate and energy transition for resilient growth, build a connected economy through digital transformation, and design social policies that ensure no one is left behind.
+On the structural front, the Symposium will examine how Africa can turn its natural resource abundance from a constraint into an opportunity, navigate the climate and energy transition for resilient growth, drive growth dynamics through technology-led structural transformation, and recalibrate social policies to guarantee inclusive growth, all while critically addressing the financing architectures required to underpin these transformative pathways to growth.

 A Special Highlight: The World Cup Economy